 One of the first steps in starting your journey toward studying abroad is acquiring a U.S. Passport.
-The Office of International Education encourages students to get a passport in their freshmen year to prevent processing delays when eligible for going abroad.
+The Office of International Education encourages students to get a passport in their freshman year to prevent processing delays when eligible for going abroad.

 Obtaining a U.S. Passport

 - WHY SHOULD YOU GET A PASSPORT?

 - Early preparation for studying abroad or traveling to Canada.
 Passports are also another form of ID.

 - WHAT WILL YOU NEED TO APPLY FOR A PASSPORT?